CBRA64/digitalClockController/README.md

 # digitalClockController
-Control program for a digital clock.
+Control program for a digital clock made with arduino script.